Wolves Year 3

 Maths: This term, we will be securing our knowledge of place value including reasoning and fluency.
 Additionally, we will be learning about different methods of addition and subtraction as well as focussing on learning our times tables and related division facts.

-Art: We will be discussing, giving our opinions on and recreating artwork by artists such as Matisse and Kandinsky.
+Art: We will be discussing, analysing and giving our opinions on artwork by artists such as Matisse and Kandinsky.
+We will also look at their methods and their background.

 Computing: Our Computing topics this term will be ‘We are programmers’ and ‘We are debuggers’ which involve coding.

-DT: Linking with our Science topic of ‘Light’ we will be designing, making and evaluating our own shadow puppets.
+DT: Linking with our Science topic of ‘Light’ we will be designing, making and evaluating our own shadow puppets using a range of materials.

 RE: Our exciting new curriculum means we will focus in depth on key questions such as ‘What is it like to follow God?’
 We will also be learning about Sikhism and what is important to Sikhs.